lemon-casino/silver-octo-telegram/README.md

 # Love Journey Game

-This repository includes two Python scripts for celebrating your relationship:
+This repository includes three Python scripts for celebrating your relationship:

 - `love_journey.py` – a text-based treasure hunt of memories and wishes.
 - `love_journey_3d.py` – a small 3D version built with the Ursina game engine.
+- `city_walk_3d.py` – explore a procedurally generated city in first person.

 ## Running the Text Game